 B.C.’s Forest and Range Practices Act legislates on-the-ground results.
 It is built on a foundation of professional skills and accountability, and ensures public lands provide a mix of benefits such as timber, recreational opportunities, water quality, wildlife habitat, and countless other values.
 It also regulates construction, maintenance and deactivation of forest roads.
 In addition, the independent watchdog for sound forest and range practices in B.C., the Forest Practices Board, watches over all forestry activities on behalf of the public.

 The process starts from site preparation, replanting, weeding, stand tending, wildlife conservation, riparian zones protection and protection of stakeholders.
 As the most biologically and ecologically diverse province in Canada, B.C. takes care to maintain this immense diversity through a coordinated comprehensive strategy to conserve a network of parks and protected areas totalling 14.1 million hectares (34.8 million acres).

+B.C. has 57 million hectares certified to at least one of these three internationally recognized certification programs: 23.8 million hectares (45%) to CSA, 27.1 million hectares (52%) to SFI and 1.4 million hectares (3%) to FSC.
 Both the CSA and the SFI programs are endorsed internationally by the Programme for the Endorsement of Forest Certification (PEFC) – which amounts to 97% of B.C.’s certified area.

-Using three internationally recognized standards gives B.C. forest industry flexibility and ensures the highest rate of sustainable forest management.
-Third-party certification of forest practices means consumers can be assured they are buying products from sustainable forests.
 Customers in India can now use this high-quality, environment-friendly wood from sustainably managed forests in their products or green projects.

 Set up a free one-on-one discussion with our team of wood experts with your project details to email@example.com